By Paul Taylor

 Also, psoralen has a photosensitising side effect whereby the patient must avoid direct sunlight for a day or more.
 Plus, other side effects might affect your eyes and skin.

-Given all the possible nasty side effects conventional treatments can cause (and that they might not even work) it's not really surprising that the following, more natural and safer ideas can be tried instead:
+Given all the possible nasty side effects conventional treatments can cause (and that they might not even work) it's not really surprising that many would prefer to try the following ideas instead:

 In the UK, a case involving a 16 year old girl with both alopecia areata and IBS (irritable bowel syndrome) was reported to have had some success.
 By treating her IBS (by refining her diet and using probiotic supplements) hair regrowth was also achieved.

 Some success has been achieved when a primula obconica leaf was strapped to the arm for a few days, then taken off and rubbed onto the scalp.
 Another leaf was then attached to the arm.
-After a month, new hair started to grow.
-However, this method might need to be combined with steroid injections to get the best result.
+After a month, new hair started to grow (3).

 Essential oils are never applied neat - you should always use a carrier